-With young beginners (10 and under), I like use my proven, self-developed method made up of familiar nursery rhymes and recognizable pieces that progressively add a finger and/or string with each subsequent tune.
-For older beginners (11+), I prefer to tackle a few basic songs to first develop open chord forms and right- hand technique before working on song by the student’s favorite artists.
+With young beginners (10 and under), I like to use my proven, self-developed method made up of familiar nursery rhymes and recognizable pieces that progressively add a finger and/or string with each subsequent tune.
+For older beginners (11+), I prefer to tackle a few basic songs to first develop open chord forms and right-hand technique before working on songs by the student’s favorite artists.
 For more advanced students, I endeavor to supply them with exercises, repertoire, theory and technique to help them in their respective style(s).
 To see sample material, go to the sample material page.

 Why play guitar?

 Guitar is one the most popular, versatile instruments in the world.
 This means there is a vast wealth of resources and opportunities for players.
 The guitar has been the backbone of popular music for over 60 years which gives us a vast catalog of music from which to draw.
 Moreover, guitar is a social instrument and can open up pickers to new communities and experiences.
 Many different groups, jam sessions, open mics and venues exist to allow guitarists to meet new people and show off their skills.
 The guitar is also a very portable instrument and can be enjoyed without the need to be accompanied by other musicians.